 A friend of mine, who by the way has never gone skydiving, chimed in about why he thinks someone should give skydiving a go.
 Mind you- it is a bit satirical, but I thought it was a very well written piece on why some of you out there really should get out there and jump out of a perfectly good airplane.
 Some of the reasons mentioned in his piece may very well have merit or not: you decide if any of these descriptions (or none of them) actually describe you as a person:

 “Are you dead on the inside, incapable of feeling anything that would make you remotely resemble leading a fulfilling existence?
 Perhaps through your mundane, day-to-day soul-crushing routine of menial first-world tribulations, you’ve somehow lost sight of what it means to truly enjoy life.
 The answer could very well be something as simple as taking an absolutely unnecessary life-threatening risk and paying your hard-earned money to do so!”

-While pondering my friends post, I was reminded of a skydiver I met while going through my AFF (Accelereated Free Fall) course.
-He may very well have been just like one you out there thinking there is something more to life than what your everyday routine holds.
+While pondering my friend’s post, I was reminded of a skydiver I met while going through my AFF (Accelerated Free Fall) course.
+He may very well have been just like you, out there thinking there is something more to life than what your everyday routine holds.
 He had a great job in the software sales industry making amazing money.
 Basically, a job that anyone would probably kill to have since the money was good and it afforded him a lifestyle most would only dream of.
 He told me even though he loved what he was doing, he felt like there was something missing in his life.
-I believe he may have had a Matrix-esque situation in where Morpheus came to him and gave him a choice.
+I believe he may have had a Matrix-esque situation where Morpheus came to him and gave him a choice.